 Compare fractions in this two-player math game.
-Improve your fraction knowledge in a !
+It'll improve your kid's fraction knowledge in a flash!
 Using just a deck of cards, pencils and paper you can create a more interesting way to practice an important skill.
 The objective of the games is to work together to determine who has created the largest fraction.

 What You Need:

 - Deck of cards (with the face cards removed)

 - Review the concepts of numerator and denominator:

 The numerator is the number above the dividing line of a fraction.
 It indicates the number of parts being considered.